Crash Metrics Comparisons And Gold Ain't A Hold

 This operating leverage question and condition applies as much to the sidewalk food truck vendor as well as to the giant travel-related airlines, hotels, and cruise ship companies.

 All of this then feeds back on bank profitability and ability and willingness to lend.
-And this is where central banks and government assistance can to some extent and up to a point relieve the pressure.
+And this is where central banks and government assistance can, to some extent and up to a point, relieve the pressure.

 Crash Metrics

 In FMBC 2, I developed a simple crash metric that allows crash episodes to be compared in terms of intensity and speed.
-Although the mass media tend to talk about number of points dropped by the DJIA, the percentage change is of course more important and typically neglected.
-However, the 9.51% one-day drop in the DJIA of Thursday March 12, 2020 -- the largest since 1987 -- caught even the mass media's attention.
+Although the mass media tend to talk about number of points dropped by the DJIA, the percentage change is, of course, more important and typically neglected.
+However, the 9.51% one-day drop in the DJIA of Thursday, March 12, 2020 - the largest since 1987 - caught even the mass media's attention.

-The current S& P 500 and NASDAQ composite comparisons against previous crash episodes -- from closing peak to trough-to-date (March 12, 2020) -- indicate that this decline has been excruciatingly intense.
+The current S&P 500 and NASDAQ composite comparisons against previous crash episodes - from closing peak to trough-to-date (March 12, 2020) - indicate that this decline has been excruciatingly intense.

 |Total